Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

             "Phase_Goal": "Remediate failing DoR criteria for the Development Phase of Feature [FeatureName].", "Lead_Mode_Specific_Instructions": [
               "The 'Definition of Ready' for the Development Phase has failed.
 The following criteria are not met: [List of Failed_Criteria].", "Your team must take action to meet these criteria.
-This may involve finalizing designs, securing approvals (simulated via user interaction if needed), or updating ConPort statuses.", "Report back via `attempt_completion` when all listed criteria are now met."
+This may involve finalizing designs, securing approvals (simulated via user interaction if needed), or updating NovaPort-MCP statuses.", "Report back via `attempt_completion` when all listed criteria are now met."
             ],
             "Required_Input_Context": { "Failed_Criteria_List": "[...]" },